GWCustom/bfabric-web-apps/docs/index_py.md

   - If either button is clicked, the modal **toggles its visibility** (open if closed, closed if open).
   - If neither button is clicked, the modal **remains in its current state**.

+This adds a safeguard confirmation step before executing any job.

 ---

-## Callback for UI Updates

-This callback function **dynamically updates the user interface** based on user interactions and the authentication status.
-It manages the sidebar behavior, displays entity-related data, and provides informative feedback to the user.
+## Callback: Authentication & Sidebar State Management

+This callback dynamically adjusts the state of the user interface based on authentication and session context.
+It ensures that unauthenticated users are restricted from interaction, and authenticated users receive personalized data and context-aware controls.

-For additional details on Dash callbacks, refer to the [Dash Callbacks Documentation](https://dash.plotly.com/basic-callbacks).
+For general information on Dash callbacks, refer to the [Dash Callback Documentation](https://dash.plotly.com/basic-callbacks).

 ---

 ### Callback Definition

-The callback listens for **changes in user input and authentication data**, updating the interface components accordingly.
+This callback is triggered when any of the following inputs change:

 ```python
 @app.callback(